Alessandro Perego - Head of Scientific Research email@example.com

 - Analyse the progress of the application framework in Italy, identifying the most interesting projects and preparing a comparison with the international landscape.

-- Estimate the diffusion and the market value of the Internet of Things in Italy.
+- Estimate the diffusion and the market value of the Internet of Things in Italy, comparing with foreign Countries.

 - Monitor the frontiers of innovation, analysing the most interesting start-ups in Italy and abroad.